 Information alert

-An MDT is a team of professionals who will be caring for you and supporting you at University College London Hospitals (UCLH).
-This team consists of experts in different areas of medicine and care, such as doctors, nurses and dietitians.
+This page explains how our gynaecological oncology multidisciplinary team (MDT) will support you during treatment.
+This team includes experts in different areas of medicine and care, such as doctors, nurses and dietitians.

-It’s important that you understand what your treatment involves.
-Please feel free to ask us about any aspect of your care and we will do our best to give you clear answers.
-We will also give you written information about your diagnosis and treatment to support the discussions you will have with members of our team.
-If there is anything you don’t understand or have any questions about the written information, please ask us.
+It’s important that you fully understand your treatment.
+Please ask us any questions about your care plan and we will do our best to give you clear answers.
+We will also give you written information about your diagnosis and treatment.
+If anything is unclear or you have questions about the written information, please ask us.

-We understand that coming to a Cancer Centre can be very worrying.
-You may find it helpful to write down any questions you would like to ask us before your appointment and we will answer them when we see you.
+We know that coming to the Cancer Centre can be stressful.
+You may find it helpful to write down any questions you want to ask us before your appointment.

-We will do our best to see you promptly and as near to your appointment time as possible.
-But there may be times when the clinic runs behind schedule.
-This is usually because some of the consultations take longer than planned to make sure the patients’ needs are met.
-The clinic reception staff will keep you updated if this happens.
-You can also ask for an update if you are worried.
+We will do our best to see you close to your appointment time, but sometimes the clinic runs behind schedule.
+This usually happens because some consultations take longer to meet patients’ needs.
+If there is a delay, the reception staff will keep you informed.
+You can also ask them for an update if you are worried.

 Consultant gynaecological oncology surgeons